awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also .

 **classification**<a name="classification"></a>
 In machine learning, a type of problem that seeks to place \(classify\) a data sample into a single category or “class\.”
 Often, classification problems are modeled to choose one category \(class\) out of two\.
 These are binary classification problems\.
-Problems where more than two categories \(classes\) are available are called "multiclass classification" problems\.
+Problems with more than two available categories \(classes\) are called "multiclass classification" problems\.
 See also .
 See also .